FREQUENTLY ASKED QUESTIONS

 Retouching is as important to the process as the actual shoot.
 Everyone does it- it is now considered the norm.
 Generally, the image right out of the camera will be pretty good, but retouching adds an extra layer of shine that makes a photo exceptional.
 The kind of retouching I do is very light- it won’t make you look ten years younger or twenty pounds lighter.
 I will, however, remove non-permanent pimples and blemishes, find a good, even skin tone, lightly smooth wrinkles, remove stray hairs, and perform some other basic sharpening and enhancements to the photo.
 The goal is not to make you look perfect.
 The goal is to make you look your best.
 Ideally, through a combination of good makeup, lighting, and posing, you will already be ninety percent there.
 The retouching is a detailed look at that extra ten percent.
 Check this out:

 This photo is untouched- lit with flash and natural window light, written onto a memory card, and re-written onto a hard drive.
 Pretty good, but there are two more steps:

 The above image has been put through "step one" of editing.
 No local adjustments have been made, just global ones like cropping, white balance, color, and exposure.
 This takes me less than a minute for each photo.
 You'll get a gallery of up to 100-400 images like this one a few days after the shoot.

 This is the final image from this shoot.
-It has been retouched in Photoshop- I've done done more global color work, local adjustments to exposure and vibrance, removal or smoothing of blemishes and stray hairs, slight enhancements to eyes and teeth, and lots more.
+It has been retouched in Photoshop- there's more global color work, local adjustments to exposure and vibrance, removal or smoothing of blemishes and stray hairs, slight enhancements to eyes and teeth, and lots more.
 For all that work though, the photo still looks real- that's the look we're going for.
-Though I certainly can make you look significantly thinner or younger or put an extra eye in the middle of your chest, we don't want to do those things because they're not a representation of who you are at your best.
+Though a retoucher can certainly can make you look significantly thinner or younger or put an extra eye in the middle of your chest, we don't want to do those things because they're not a representation of who you are at your best.